 The licence file will be provided by ITRS.
-ITRS will need to be provided with the hostid and hostname of the server upon which the licence daemon will run.
+ITRS must be provided with the hostid and hostname of the server where the licence daemon will run.

 If you run the licence daemon without a licence file it will output the hostid and hostname of the server to the licence daemon log.

-This will not have any immediate effect on the Geneos functionality that was being licensed through this licence daemon.
+- This does not have any immediate effect on the Geneos functionality that was being licensed through this licence daemon.
 Geneos processes are made to retain their current licensing status in the event of being unable to connect to a licence daemon.
-Please see Licence Persistence for more discussion of licence persistence and the limitations of running geneos components when there is no licence daemon available.
+See Licence Persistence for more discussion of licence persistence and the limitations of running geneos components when there is no licence daemon available.

 At this point, the Geneos processes that were previously connecting to this licence daemon will reconnect and re-submit their licensing requests.
 The licence daemon will then attempt to service these requests using the licences found in the new licence file.

-The most convenient way to view at the contents of the licence file is to look at the licence report in the licensing web front-end (see section Reporting).
-The Overall table will show a list of the number of each licence tokens provided by ITRS and the top right will show the mode that the licence daemon is running in.
+The most convenient way to view at the contents of the licence file is to look at the licence report in the licensing web front-end (see Reporting).
+The Overall table shows a list of the number of each licence tokens provided by ITRS and the top right shows the mode that the licence daemon is running in.